-The 12 Best Low-Cost Franchises You Can Purchase In 2019
+The 12 Best Low-Cost Franchises You Can Purchase

 While buying a franchise can certainly be a profitable investment opportunity, the cost to actually start up a popular franchise is usually quite steep.
 You will easily invest $2–$3 million to open a Taco Bell or Wendy’s, with the latter fast food chain also requiring you to have liquid assets of $2 million and a net worth of at least $5 million.
 These requirements put many popular restaurant franchises out of reach for most aspiring franchise owners.
 However, just because you have to be a multimillionaire to open a McDonald’s doesn’t mean that there aren’t much lower-cost franchise opportunities.
 You will have to look outside of fast food for the most part, though there are some fast food and restaurant franchises that you can open for under $100K.